Customer Information on Data Protection for SIX Exchange Regulation AG

 - providing the customer with information about changes and developments of products and services.

-SIX Exchange Regulation Ltd may also process the Data on the grounds of statutory or regulatory requirements (legitimate interests), use it in investigations and sanctions proceedings, and disclose it to third parties (e.g. to the Swiss Financial Market Supervisory Authority FINMA, the prosecution authorities, or the courts).
+SIX Exchange Regulation AG may also process the Data on the grounds of statutory or regulatory requirements (legitimate interests), use it in investigations and sanctions proceedings, and disclose it to third parties (e.g. to the Swiss Financial Market Supervisory Authority FINMA, the prosecution authorities, or the courts).

-SIX Exchange Regulation Ltd processes the Data primarily in its own legitimate interests, particularly to ensure proper performance of the contractually stipulated services and compliance with its statutory obligations or regulatory duties (legitimate interests).
+SIX Exchange Regulation AG processes the Data primarily in its own legitimate interests, particularly to ensure proper performance of the contractually stipulated services and compliance with its statutory obligations or regulatory duties (legitimate interests).

 Each SIX Company reserves the right to disclose personal Data to the authorities and/or third parties in Switzerland or abroad if the SIX Company is obliged to make such disclosure by the applicable legal provisions.